-Unfortunately, if you care about someone addicted to drugs or alcohol talking to them about getting help is needs to happen.
+Unfortunately, if you care about someone addicted to drugs or alcohol talking to them about getting help needs to happen.
 The fact that someone is an addict doesn’t make you care about them any less.
-In fact, it might make you feel even more compelled to help them along the dark path they’ve chosen.
+In fact, it might make you feel even more compelled to help them along the dark path they are stuck on.

 4 Ways to Talk to Your Loved One About Getting Help

 Before you sit down to talk to your loved one, be aware that it’s going to take some patience and planning.
 This isn’t a talk that’s going to happen overnight.
 Being prepared is one of the smartest things you can do in this situation–and careful planning is vital.